ScottBReynolds/pos-standards/README.md

 So projects across the community are created in consistent and maintanable manner, we have created a basic module called [Structure](https://github.com/ScottBReynolds/pos-standards/tree/structure/modules/structure) that demostrates & documents this.

 #### template-values.json
-Modules should include a variable named "module_path".
-To avoid module naming collisions, modules need the ability to be renamed.
+To avoid module name collisions modules should include a variable named "module_path".
 [Example](https://github.com/ScottBReynolds/pos-standards/blob/structure/modules/structure/private/template-values.json)

 ### Naming: